tom-james-watson/dat-cp/README.md

 [![npm](https://img.shields.io/node/v/dat-cp.svg)](https://www.npmjs.com/package/dat-cp)
 [![NpmLicense](https://img.shields.io/npm/l/dat-cp.svg)](https://www.npmjs.com/package/dat-cp)

-`dcp` copies files between hosts on a network using the peer-to-peer [Dat network](https://datproject.org/). `dcp` can be seen as an alternative to tools like `scp`, removing the need to configure SSH access between hosts.
+`dcp` copies files between hosts on a network using the peer-to-peer [Dat network](https://datproject.org/). `dcp` can be seen as an alternative to tools like `scp`, removing the need to configure SSH access between hosts and able to traverse NATs.
 This lets you transfer files between two remote hosts, without you needing to worry about the specifics of how said hosts reach each other.

 `dcp` requires zero configuration and is secure, fast, and peer-to-peer.